How Much Does It Cost to Sell a House?

 For the most part, all real estate is negotiable.
 That means the costs of sale in the purchase contract are also negotiable.
 But if most sellers in your town, for example, are willing to pay for, say, transfer tax, and you don't want to pay that tax, it might be enough to turn the buyer away.

 Customary Types of Costs to Sell a Home

-In California, for example, documentary transfer tax is calculated on 55 cents per $500 of the sales price.
+In California, for example, documentary transfer tax is calculated at 55 cents per $500 of the sales price.
 That would equal $330 for a $300,000 home.
 It might not seem like a lot of money in comparison to the sales price, but for a buyer, it adds up.
-I suspect one reason so many fees are typically paid for by the seller is because the buyer already pays a lot of closing costs just to obtain a loan.
-Maybe the idea is the seller is the person with typically the most money?
+I suspect so many fees are typically paid for by the seller because the buyer has already paid a lot of the closing costs to obtain a loan.
+Maybe the idea is that the seller is the person with typically the most money?

 The largest fee will most likely be the real estate commission.
 This is a place where some sellers try to scrimp and probably should not.
 If a seller hires the right agent, that agent will most likely earn her fee back and then some through her handling of the transaction.
 The National Association of REALTORS routinely conducts surveys that show sellers earn about 20% more by hiring a REALTOR® over selling a home by owner.

 Tip: Don't lose an aggressive listing agent because you are apart by 1% or so of the commission.
 That 1% or so you don't want to pay could turn into 10% or more of the purchase price you may lose because you hired the wrong agent.

 Other types of customary fees, which are customary in California and could vary from county to county, and most likely vary from state to state are: